Praagnya/Sentence_Text_Similarity/README.md

 - It simply averages all the contextualised word embeddings of BERT.
 This gives 768 dimensional output vector which is independent of how long our input vector(corpus).
 - We can then use, Cosine Similarity for analysis where cosine similarity is cosine of the angle between two vectors.

-Sample Model of Sentence_BERT https://www.sbert.net/docs/usage/semantic_textual_similarity.html
+Sample Model of Sentence-BERT https://www.sbert.net/docs/usage/semantic_textual_similarity.html

 References: